An Accurate and Efficient Machine-Learned Potential for SiC from Ambient to Extreme Environments: Introduction

-In this work, we develop a machine-learned potential for Si-C systems using the tabulated Gaussian approximation potential (tabGAP) framework~\cite{byggmastar2022simple}.
-Trained on DFT data covering an extreme range of temperatures and pressures (up to 6500~K, 110~GPa), our potential achieves near-first-principles accuracy.
-Its efficiency and applicability to extreme conditions enables us to reproduce a large set of experimental observations and to construct an unprecedentedly complete and detailed pressure-temperature phase diagram of SiC as well as TDE maps and simulation of large-scale collision cascades involving millions of atoms for different polymorphs.
+In this work, we develop a ML-IAP for Si-C systems using the tabulated Gaussian approximation potential (tabGAP) framework~\cite{byggmastar2022simple}. {\red The tabGAP offers a compelling combination of accuracy, simplicity (which confers excellent interpretability), robustness, and computational speed.} {\red Notably, while the tabGAP employs simple, low-dimensional descriptors similar to those of empirical IAPs, it is fundamentally a ML-IAP: its $\sim$2000 parameters (weights) are fitted via sparse Gaussian process regression without assuming a fixed analytical form, and its training relies entirely on DFT reference data rather than experimental fitting.} Trained on DFT data covering an extreme range of temperatures and pressures (up to 6500~K, 110~GPa), our potential achieves near-first-principles accuracy. {\red Its computational efficiency and transferability across ambient and extreme conditions allow us to reproduce a broad range of experimental observations and to establish an unprecedentedly complete and detailed pressure–temperature phase diagram of SiC, together with TDE maps and million-atom simulations of large-scale collision cascades for different polymorphs.}